Help for Sagging Skin

 I get emails from women in their late 50s who are bewildered.
 What happened?
 They have been eating a healthy diet.
 They exercised.
 Functionally, in their bodies, they feel great.
 It seems a year ago they loved how they looked.
 But now those newly appeared wattles of loose skin have shaken their once-stable worlds.

 Weight ups and downs are indeed the worst for making your skin flabby.
 Weight loss on raw foods will be the easiest on your skin.
-Still the earlier in life you get to your desired weight, the easier for your skin it will be to recover.
+Still the earlier in life you get to your desired weight, the easier it will be for your skin to recover.
 But healthy eating is only part of the deal.
 You’ll need to attend to your skin.

 Years before I turned 60, I was very observant of others older than me.
 I wanted to see what happens when you turn 55 and 60 and 65.
 I didn’t like what I saw.
 I had to be prepared.